 If you’re confused or not clear in setting about a limitation yourself, kids will react and be disrespectful.
 They will get the message from you that the thing is free for everyone or an unspecified area and is okay for grabs.

 Say, if you sometimes allow your kid to use the tablet every morning and sometimes don’t, then you can’t expect them to follow your rules all the time.
-You need to be firm with the restrictions and set consequences when someone breaks the limits.
+It would help if you were firm with the restrictions and set consequences when someone breaks the limits.

 Many kids become defiant and disrespectful when a home is full of control and fear-based parenting.
-Low support and under the pressures of high expectations, kids start to feel like they won’t lose anything.
+With low support and under the pressures of high expectations, kids start to feel like they won’t lose anything.

-Just like any other individual, if kids feel too much stress, they will certainly become defiant and disrespectful.
-Unluckily, young children nowadays are already experiencing a lot of unnecessary stress to do their best in academics.
+Like any other individual, if kids feel too much stress, they will certainly become defiant and disrespectful.
+Unluckily, young children nowadays are already experiencing unnecessary stress to do their best in academics.

 Kids need time to rest and deserve long periods of uninterrupted play every day.
-If they won’t get enough de-stressors, and all they think about is the academic goals that they need to achieve, then they will feel a lot of stress which can make them defiant and disrespectful.
+If they won’t get enough de-stressors, and all they think about is the academic goals they need to achieve, they will feel a lot of stress, making them defiant and disrespectful.

 Trying To Connect

 If you don’t spend enough time with your children, they may feel left behind and cast out.
-As a result of getting less connection and for them to get attention, they tend to break something, yell, or hurt someone.
+As a result of getting less connection and getting attention, they tend to break something, yell, or hurt someone.

-However, it’s not about attention, since it’s all about connection.
+However, it’s not about attention since it’s all about connection.
 Children need your touch, eye contact, and open hearts, and not the serious look on your face.
-If they won’t get the connection they need, they will settle for being disrespectful.
+If they don’t get the connection they need, they will settle for being disrespectful.

 If your kid is worried about an impending transition like a new babysitter, a new job, a new school, a new baby on the way, a new house, or a sick grandparent, you can’t expect him to express his thoughts nicely.